Endothermic self-interacting dark matter in Milky Way-like dark matter haloes: Results

-With only up-scattering, as shown in the third and fourth rows, the fraction of excited state particles reaches a much higher level.
-In the Endothermic up-scattering, scattering again starts only when particles reach a high enough velocity threshold and then amount of up-scattering is limited by the density of ground state particles.
+With only up-scattering, as shown in the second and third rows, the particles reach a high fraction of excited state particles.
+In the Endothermic up-scattering, scattering starts only when particles reach a high enough velocity threshold and then amount of up-scattering is limited by the density of ground state particles.
 This leads to a levelling off of the excited state fraction with time once the majority of particles at smaller radii are excited, as shown in the top panel of Figure \ref{fig:sidm_profiles}.
 The Constant up-scattering model follows a similar trend except that particles do not need to reach a velocity threshold to up-scatter.
 This means that the amount of up-scattering depends on the density of particles, so up-scattering begins earlier and the excited state fraction reaches a higher value and the increase in fraction occurs at a higher redshift ($z\sim4$ compared to $z\sim2$).
+The particles in the Constant up-scattering model scatter even before they reach high velocities and begin siginificant scattering at moderate density at redshift $z\approx8$.
 Near $z=2$, a merger occurs with the main halo.
 This provides an influx of ground state particles that are a part of the merging halo, so the overall ground state fraction increases.
 These new particles then provide a new population that is able to up-scatter, so the ground state fraction decreases again.
 In the Constant up-scattering case, where the ground and excited state fractions are close to 0.5 early on, it is easy to see the changes in these fractions as particles fall into the main halo of the course of the merger.
 Both the Endothermic up-scattering and Constant up-scattering models have central densities consistently higher than the CDM model (top panel of Figure \ref{fig:core}) once the excited state fraction becomes significant.

 The Endothermic half-split model reaches a higher excited state fraction than the Endothermic model.
 Because the velocity threshold is lower, more particles are able to scatter throughout the halo, as shown by the lower ground state fraction at all radii in the top panel of Figure \ref{fig:sidm_profiles}.
 Particles also reach velocities that allow them to up-scatter at higher redshift compared to the Endothermic model.
 This manifests with a noticeable increase in excited state particles before $z=2$, while the excited state fraction for the Endothermic model is flat at these times.
 For much of the halo's evolution, the core density is similar to the CDM and Endothermic haloes.
 At $z\sim2$, however, there's a distinct drop in the core density corresponding to the increase in scattering.
 The Endothermic half-split model decreases more than the Endothermic model due to the somewhat higher amounts of elastic and down-scattering.